OUR Faith Leanings

 Re-educating, he was led to seek training in ministerial leadership with an offshoot of the United Church.

-However, through his work in the community it became very clear very quickly that people just weren't interested in the church's traditionally preferred approach of being "preached at."
+However, through his work in the community it became very clear very quickly that people just aren't interested in the church's tradition approach of being "preached at."

-Taking that to heart, Tim moved away from the rote religiosity of “unworthiness” and embraced the more welcoming philosophy of spirituality and metaphysics.
+Taking that to heart, Tim moved away from the rote religiosity of “unworthiness” and embraced the more welcoming philosophy of spirituality.